-The shortlist of the Alfred Fried Photography Award 2016
+The Alfred Fried Photography Award is now open for entries!

 The winner of the Alfred Fried Photography Award will receive the sum of € 10,000.
 In addition, the top five listed photographers will be awarded the

-The award ceremony will be held at the Austrian Parliament in Vienna on 20 September 2016, just one day ahead of the UN International Peace Day.
+The award ceremony will be held at the Austrian Parliament in Vienna on 20 September 2018, days ahead of the UN International Peace Day.

 The winning picture will be on display for one year at the Austrian Parliament and will be included in the permanent art collection of the Austrian Parliament. (click here).
 All submitted images have the chance to take part in international exhibitions.

 Follow us on Twitter: @FriedPhotoAward